What is Cloud NVR? The Benefits of a Cloud-Based Security Camera System

 From DVR to traditional NVR, and now cloud NVR

 Video surveillance has come a long way since the days of grainy CCTV footage, where you could barely make out what was happening.
-Before cloud NVRs, there were digital video recorders (DVRs).
+Digital video recorders (DVRs) were another innovation that came before cloud NVRs.

 Then came traditional NVR systems, which were a step up from DVRs.
-The cameras were better, and the connection was better.
+The cameras and connection were better.
 However, there are still some problems with traditional NVR systems.
 For one, traditional NVRs store footage on hard disks instead of cloud storage.
 If you manage multiple sites, each one will need its own NVR.
 And while some traditional (or “on-premise”) NVRs allow you to access footage remotely, it may require logging into your network via a virtual private network (VPN) to view streams.

 By contrast, cloud NVRs make it possible to gain remote access to footage without a VPN.
 Simply log into a cloud-based dashboard, and your camera streams are available for monitoring.